GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

 *   Use GCS Fuse parallel dowload.
 *   Use Hyperdisk ML.
 *   Loading the model weight as an image from a secondary boot disk.

 In this example, we will load the model from PD SSD.

-## Downlaod the model from GCS bucket to a persistent volume
+## Downlaod the fine tuned model from GCS bucket to a persistent volume

 Loading model weights from a Persistent Volume is a method to load models faster.
 In GKE, Persistent Volumes backed by GCP Persistent Disks can